 Shanté is an educational site coordinator at a nonprofit organization that facilitates freshmen intervention programs focused on reducing dropout statistics in Chicago Public Schools.
-She holds bachelor’s degrees in English language & literature and communication from Fayetteville State University and a graduate degree from Wake Forest University, and she is completing her master’s in education policy from Loyola University Chicago.
+She holds bachelor’s degrees in English language & literature and communication from Fayetteville State University, a graduate degree from Wake Forest University and is completing her master’s in education policy from Loyola University Chicago.
 In her spare time, Shanté enjoys watching documentaries, writing music, blogging and cooking new and fun cuisines.

 Verndrey Elliott: New Jersey